zeefromzee/1pr-day/README.md

 To maintain consistent programming discipline by delivering one complete project daily.
 This challenge pushes creative boundaries, reinforces problem solving skills, and builds a diverse portfolio of work.

-## About This Repository

-This collection showcases projects built in two primary languages that make up the core of this work:

-**C++** makes up 70.7% of the repository.
-These projects focus on systems programming, performance critical applications, data structures, and algorithm implementations.
-C++ projects emphasize efficiency and deep technical understanding.

-**Python** comprises 29.3% of the repository.
-These projects range from automation scripts, data analysis tools, web applications, and machine learning experiments.
-Python projects prioritize rapid prototyping and practical solutions.

 ## How It Works

 Each day a new project is created and committed to this repository.
 Projects vary in scope and complexity but follow a simple principle: completion within one day.
 This approach encourages: